guyleonard/genomics_adventure/chapter_2/task_11.md

 # Task 11 - IGV - Graphical View of Your Alignments
 The Integrative Genome Viewer (IGV) is a tool developed by the Broad Institute for browsing interactively the alignment data you produced.
-It has a wealth of features and we can only cover some basics to get you started.
+It has a huge wealth of features :dizzy_face: and we will only cover some of the basics to get you started.
 You can read more more information [here](http://www.broadinstitute.org/igv/).

 To run IGV:
 ```bash
 igv
 ```

-The IGV viewer should appear, as below, and you will notice that by default a human genome has been loaded.
+The IGV viewer should appear, as below, and you will notice that by default a human genome has been selected in the first drop down box.

 [IMAGE]

-## Importing the *E. coli* Reference
+## Importing the *E. coli* Reference Sequence
 By default IGV does not contain our reference genome.
 We'll need to import it.
-Click on 'Genomes -> Create .genome file...'
+Therefore, click on 'Genomes -> Load Genome from File...'

-Fill in the information, as in the image below.
+Navigate to the location of your sequence file, as in the image below, select it and click "Open".
+You should see the drop down menu change to the name of your file.

 [IMAGE]

-IGV will ask where it can save the genome file, save it in the same location as the input files.
-Click 'Save' again.
+## Importing the *E. coli* Reference Annotation

-Note that the genome and the annotation have now been imported.
+We can also load the annotation (.gff).
+Click on 'File -> Load from File...'.
+Navigate to the location of your sequence file, as in the image below, select it and click "Open".
+You should see a new 'track' of blue boxes with white arrows appear.

 [IMAGE]

 ## Load the BAM Alignment
-Load the alignment file.
-Note that IGV requires the .bai index file to also be in the same directory.
-Select 'File...' and 'Load From File'.
+Load the alignment file (.bam).
+Note that IGV requires the .bai index file to also be in the same directory (we generated that earlier with samtools index).
+Select 'File...' and 'Load From File...'.
 Select your BAM file and click 'Open'.

 [IMAGE]

-Once loaded your screen should look similar to the image beow.
-Note that you can load more BAM files if you wish to compare different samples or the results of different mapping programs.
+Once loaded your screen should look similar to the image below (you may need to use the zoom '+' tool to see the features you just loaded).
+Note that you can load more BAM files if you wish to compare different samples, sequencing technologies or the results of different mapping programs.

 [IMAGE]